 About Perkins + Will

-Perkins + Will is selected for the scale of its projects and the largeness of its vision.
-The firm is comprised of over 2,000 professionals throughout 20 offices worldwide and boasts countless achievements in the areas of architecture, interior design, branded environments, urban design, and landscape architecture.
-As well as being committed to sustainability, the firm also conducts research to produce new design technologies and ideas for improving built environments.
-Annually, the firm receives hundreds of design awards and has been ranked one of the top firms worldwide.
-The firm’s presence in Atlanta goes back 36 years and has a number of distinguished principals, but David Dymecki, managing director, has three decades of experience in the programming, planning, and design of large-scale athletic and recreation projects.
+Perkins + Will is composed of over 2,000 professionals throughout 20 offices worldwide.
+The company records countless achievements in the areas of architecture, interior design, branded environments, urban design, and landscape architecture.
+As part of its commitment to sustainability, the firm conducts research to produce new design technologies and design solutions for complex built environments.
+Annually, the firm receives hundreds of design awards and has been recognized as one of the top firms worldwide.
+Additionally, the firm has been constantly ranked as the number one firm in Atlanta in terms of gross architectural revenue.
+The firm has been around for almost four decades and has been guided by a number of distinguished principals.
+David Dymecki, managing director for its Atlanta office, has three decades of experience in the programming, planning, and design of large-scale athletic and recreation projects.
 He is a lecturer and writer on the subject of architecture and has contributed to projects like the Coppin State University, the East Campus Athletic Village at Rensselaer Polytechnic Institute, the renovations and additions to the historic Payne Whitney Gymnasium at Yale University, and the recreation center for the University of Massachusetts.
-For the sixth year in a row, Perkins + Will was ranked the number one firm in Atlanta gross architectural revenue, with $60,180,443.
-With 73 registered architects in Atlanta, Perkins + Will was also determined one of the largest Atlanta firms.

-Among the firm’s most notable designs in Atlanta is still a project in progress: 98 Fourteenth Street, Atlanta’s soon-to-be second tallest building after the Bank of America Plaza, will be a 920-foot residential and commercial tower central to the Midtown Art Walk, an area that features widespread pedestrian landscape punctuated with interactive art pieces.
+Among the firm’s most notable designs in Atlanta is still a project in progress: 98 Fourteenth Street, the city’s soon-to-be second tallest building after the Bank of America Plaza.
+The structure will rise as high as 920 feet.
+It is a residential and commercial tower central to the Midtown Art Walk, an area that features widespread pedestrian landscape punctuated with interactive art pieces.
 The building will contain 74 stories with 382 luxury residential living spaces, 180 corporate suites, a heated infinity pool, conference and media rooms, a fitness center and yoga studio, a children’s play area, storage for bicycles, and a gourmet bar and kitchen.
-The ground level will feature retail, and a full-story sky lounge will offer views of the city of Atlanta.
+The ground level will house retail spaces, and a full-story sky lounge will offer views of the city.
 The building is set to be completed in 2020.
-Although the building is still in progress, it will be a remarkable addition to the Atlanta skyline and have a wide-ranging influence on the community.
+Although the building is still in progress, it will be a remarkable addition to the Atlanta skyline and is expected to bring a wide-ranging influence on the community.

 Becky Ward, Assoc AIA, LEED AP